amnescher/VideoStreaming/README.md

 1. Ensure your cluster is configured according to your requirements.
 2. Run the `send_request.py` script.
 This script sends concurrent requests to your cluster, simulating a real-world load.

 The script will log the processing rate, measured in responses per second, into the `responsetime.log` file.
-This log provides valuable insights into the performance of your cluster under different configurations and workloads.
+This log provides insights into the performance of your cluster under different configurations and workloads.

 ## To Do: